-- 1) If you want your child to leave school at the end of the day other than the usual routine, either send a note with your child stating the change, or email their teacher.
-If emailing, it's important to also carbon copy both the administrative assistants mstevens@clarindacsd.org, jwyman@clarindacsd.org, AND the principal,lehlers@clarindacsd.org in case the teacher is absent. - 2) If your child is to go home with a friend, or is to be picked up by another adult, etc., a note stating the plan should be sent to school with your child that morning. - 3) If picking up your child early, please make arrangements with the office.
+1. If you want your child to leave school at the end of the day other than the usual routine, either send a note with your child stating the change, call the office, or email their teacher.
+If emailing, it's important to also carbon copy both the administrative assistants hdavis@clarindacsd.org and jwyman@clarindacsd.org in case the teacher is absent.

+- 2. If your child is to go home with a friend, or is to be picked up by another adult, etc., a phone call to the office or note stating the plan should be sent to school with your child that morning. - 3.
+If picking up your child early, please make arrangements with the office.
 An electronic record will be made with our ENVOY system, if applicable.
 Students who become ill during the day will be sent to a designated area.
 A parent or person designated on the emergency form will be notified if the child needs to go home.
 Please keep this information current.
 Any changes to the emergency form should be made by calling the PK-6 Building OR providing information to the administrative assistants via email.